BasselR/FibonacciFractals/README.md

 Usage: ./fib n x y step width height filename

+To run the program, run the makefile by executing the command `make`, and then execute the fib script with parameters of your choice, for example: `./fib 9 10 10 5 100 100 fib9.bmp`

 Legend:
 - n: how many fibonacci words will be concatenated to form the fractal
 - x: starting point's x value